Ontario Employee Handbook

 As the law changes, so should an employer’s workplace policies and procedures to comply with the law.
 Employers should be aware of different laws and the changes that may impact them and their employees.

 It is important that your employee handbook remains a work-in-progress, responding and adapting to the changes in employment laws.
-Employee handbooks should be reviewed regularly to ensure they are up to date with current policies.
+The Employee handbook should be reviewed regularly to ensure they are up to date with current policies.

-An employment and Human Rights lawyer can help you update your knowledge and workplace policies to conform with current laws and regulations.
+An employment lawyer can help you update your knowledge and workplace policies to conform with current laws and regulations.
 Having a lawyer assist can provide you peace of mind while minimizing the legal risks to your business and providing transparency to your employees in the workplace.

 Related Topics